Dhanshree-Sonar/Charades/README.md

 ## Prerequisites

-- Web browwer which supports javascript
+- Web browser which supports javascript
 - Minimum 2 person to play the game

 ## File List